Section Image

 Single-family homes on 1-acre-plus lots

-Quiet tree-lined roads give way to well-landscaped single-family homes on 1-acre-plus lots.
-A handful of late 20th- and early 21st-century ramblers can range from $550,000 to the upper-$600,000s.
-Most properties consist of new traditional and new transitional designs that range from $700,000 to $1 million.
+Quiet tree-lined roads give way to well-landscaped single-family homes on one-acre-plus lots.
+A handful of late-20th- and early-21st-century ramblers can range from $550,000 to the upper-$600,000s.
+Most properties consist of new transitional designs that range from $700,000 to $1 million.
 Stately, custom-built homes on larger lots can range from $1 million to $1.5 million, while a handful of properties on the west side of town can sell for more.
 Along the cusp of Bartonville, these homes often sit on 5-acre-plus tracts zoned for horse barns, with price tags as high as $4.5 million.
-Attached two-to-three-car garages and private in-ground resort-style pools offer refuge from the heat.
-The popular motto "everything's bigger in Texas" rings true with soaring ceilings, open-concept layouts and updated kitchens and bathrooms.
+Many homes here come complete with attached two-to-three-car garages, and some feature private in-ground resort-style pools that offer refuge from the heat.
+The popular motto "everything's bigger in Texas" rings true in Double Oak, with soaring ceilings, open-concept layouts and updated kitchens and bathrooms.

 Two highly-rated school districts, one town

 The majority of the community is zoned to the Lewisville Independent School District.
-Lewisville ranks as the second-best school district in Denton County on Niche and earns an overall A rating.
-Local A-rated schools include Flower Mound Elementary, Clayton Downing Middle and Marcus High, which boasts an A-plus.
+Lewisville ranks as the second-best school district in Denton County on Niche, which gives the district an overall A rating.
+Local A-rated schools include Flower Mound Elementary and Clayton Downing Middle; Marcus High School boasts an A-plus.
 A small section of subdivisions on the west side of town are zoned to the Denton Independent School District, which scores an overall A-minus.
 Adkins Elementary School earns an A-minus, while Tom Harpool Middle and Guyer High School garner A ratings.

 The Double Oak Women's Club

 The Double Oak Women's Club is the central organizer of community events, hosting everything from coffee meetups and brunch outings to book clubs and bunco nights.
-Adults-only events include 1920s-themed casino nights, a fundraiser for the club's Connie Gall scholarship, and the club's long-awaited Kentucky Derby party, where patrons don festive hats with crisp mint juleps in hand.
+Adults-only events include 1920s-themed casino nights, a fundraiser for the club's Connie Gall scholarship, and the club's eagerly anticipated Kentucky Derby party, when patrons don festive hats and socialize with refreshing mint juleps in hand.
 The club is also responsible for organizing town-wide events that range from annual pancake breakfasts and Easter egg hunts to the Fourth of July parade at John B. Wright Memorial Park.

 Nearby green spaces, equestrian centers and lakeside retreats